HopeLessGuest/financial-document-analyzer/README.md

 **Usage:**
 1.  **Context**: The "Data Sources for Chat Context" section lists all numerical data sources that the AI will use to answer your questions.
 Chart data is ignored in this tab.
-2.  **Ask a Question**: Type a question into the chat input at the bottom (e.g., *"What was the total revenue in 2023?"* or *"Compare the net income between 2022 and 2023."*).
-3.  **Get Answers**: The AI will analyze the context from all available numerical sources and provide a direct answer.
-It can perform calculations, aggregate data from multiple files, and will cite the source of its information in its response.
+2.  **Ask a Question (Q&A Mode)**: By default, you can type a question into the chat input (e.g., *"What was the total revenue in 2023?"* or *"Compare the net income between 2022 and 2023."*).
+The AI will analyze the context from all available numerical sources and provide a direct answer.
+3.  **Fill a Report (Template Mode)**:
+    *   Click the **Template Mode** button (clipboard icon) next to the chat input.
+    *   Paste a block of text, such as a financial report template, into the larger input area.
+    *   Click send.
+The AI will read your template, find the corresponding data from your sources, and return the template filled with the correct values.
+    *   **Interactive Sources**: Each value filled by the AI will be highlighted.
+Click on any highlighted value to see a popover with detailed source information, including the original file, page number, and the source text snippet.
+This allows for quick verification of every data point.